 - Working knowledge of federal and University regulations for grants management preferred.

 Education, Experience, and Certifications:

-- Experience with budgets, ledgers, invoices, and fiscal reporting preferred.
+- Knowledge of general accounting and experience with budgets, invoices, and fiscal reporting required.

 NOTE: When applying, all required documents MUST be uploaded under the Resume/CV section of the application

 Depends on Qualifications